Banbury railway station: History

 After nationalisation in 1948, the station was renamed Banbury General to distinguish it from Banbury Merton Street station.
-Banbury Merton Street was closed in 1966, and the suffix was officially discontinued by 1974, although it remained on tickets until the Edmondson type ticket machines were replaced in the early 1980s.
+Merton Street was closed in 1966, and the suffix was officially discontinued by 1974, although it remained on tickets until the Edmondson type ticket machines were replaced in the early 1980s.

-The current railway station is on the site of the Great Western Railway line that opened to Banbury in 1850.
+The current station is on the site of the Great Western Railway line that opened to Banbury in 1850.
 The original station's overall roof survived until 1953, five years before a rebuild in 1958.
-The rebuilding of the station was delayed due to the Second World War, and could have been based on the GWR's new station at Leamington Spa, which was finished just before war commenced.
+The rebuilding of the station was delayed due to the Second World War and could have been based on the GWR's new station at Leamington Spa, which was finished just before war commenced.
 The new station of 1958 was designed by Howard Cavanagh.

-Passenger traffic at Banbury has grown rapidly: between 2003 and 2010, the number of passengers using the station increased by 85%.
+Passenger traffic at Banbury has grown rapidly; between 2003 and 2010, the number of passengers using the station increased by 85%.